 Like most 'live' games, Pokémon Go will receive regular seasonal updates.
 Starting in October, the game received a week-long Pokémon Go's Halloween event that increased the appearance rate of select 'spooky' creatures and also increased Candy drop rates.

-You only have one shot at choosing a Gym team, so pick wiselyWhy we can't wait for Zelda: Breath of the Wild Hylialujah.
+You only have one shot at choosing a Gym team, so pick wiselyWhy does VR give some people motion sickness?
+Why it happens and how to avoid it.

 Once you hit level 5, you are invited to join one of three teams - Team Instinct, Team Mystic, or Team Valor.
 The point of teams is to divide the users into competing camps that control gyms, with the idea for players to seek out gyms owned by rival groups, take control of them, and continue to defend them over time, with the game rewarding players for doing so.